biodash/biodash.github.io/content/codeclub/S04E15/index.md

 On each row, we have information about one individual diamond, such as its `carat` and `price`.
 Note that `x`, `y`, and `z` represent the diamond's length, width, and depth, respectively.

-We'll be making a bunch of plots with ggplot2, and to avoid allergic reactions to the default gray background, let's use the following trick to set an overarching "theme" for all plots:
+Since we'll be making a bunch of plots with ggplot2, let's use the following trick to set an overarching "theme" for all plots that is a little better-looking than the default one:

 <div class="highlight">